 - 1 large butternut squash about 2 ½ – 3 pounds

 - Microwave to Soften (optional): If you have a relatively large or firm squash, poke holes all over the squash with a fork and microwave for 2-3 minutes on high power, or until squash is tender.
-This may take a little longer if you have a very large squash.)
+(This may take a little longer if you have a very large squash.)
 This step is optional and can be skipped if you'd prefer.

-Let cool until you can comfortably touch it and then peel butternut squash with a vegetable peeler.
+- Peel the Skin: Let cool until you can comfortably touch it and then peel butternut squash with a vegetable peeler.
 You can also remove the skin by carefully peeling the outer layer with a sharp knife.

-Cut the squash down the middle where the slim part meets the larger part.
+- Remove the Seeds: Cut the squash down the middle where the slim part meets the larger part.
 In the larger part cut a circle in the middle to reveal the seeds.
 Scoop out the seeds with a large spoon, scraping down the sides to release the strands.
 Discard the seeds.

 - To Store: Seal cut, uncooked butternut squash in an airtight container in the refrigerator for up to 3 days.